-Bob Diddlebock is a seasoned, well-rounded writer/editor with deep roots in popular culture, business, marketing, information management and technology.
+Bob Diddlebock is a seasoned writer/editor with deep roots in popular culture, business, information management and technology.

 Mr. Diddlebock’s expertise also runs into speechwriting, copywriting, non-quantitative analysis and corporate management.

-He's a two-time Pulitzer Prize nominee and western U.S. correspondent for TIME magazine, and his work has been published in The Washington Post, The Wall Street Journal, USA Today, Ad Age, The Denver Business Journal, The Chicago Tribune, The Sporting News and The Boston Globe, among many other outlets.
+He's a two-time Pulitzer Prize nominee and western U.S. correspondent for CNBC and TIME magazine, and his work has been published in The Washington Post, The Wall Street Journal, USA Today, Ad Age, The Denver Business Journal, The Chicago Tribune, The Sporting News and The Boston Globe, among other outlets.

 After leaving the newspaper business in the late 1990s, Mr. Diddlebock was a new media/telecom analyst at Janco Partners, Inc., in Denver.
 He managed the investment banking firm’s institutional coverage and investment strategies centering on the Internet; tracked investment opportunities for regional and national institutional investors in the cable TV, DBS, wireless, and new media sectors; crafted competitive intelligence and information-management policies; and developed investment banking relationships in local, regional and national telecommunications/new media sectors.